 In Las Vegas, water peddlers often encourage sun-weary tourists to buy discounted bottled water by chanting, “don’t let dehydration ruin your vacation.”
 The poetic salespeople have a point.
 Dehydration can ruin your vacation – but only if you let it.

 Heat stroke is a common but potentially fatal illness that most often affects those who work and play outdoors for prolonged periods.
 It is different from heat exhaustion, which is less serious and often a result of exerting oneself in hot conditions.
 Heat stroke, however, can occur when you spend too much time in a hot or unventilated environment and can quickly become a medical emergency if untreated.
-It strikes when the body overheats to a point where you stop sweating and become dizzy, nauseated or unconscious.
+It strikes when the Healthy Body overheats to a point where you stop sweating and become dizzy, nauseated or unconscious.

 The symptoms can include hot, dry, flushed skin, noisy breathing, restlessness, headache, fatigue, “bouncing” veins, dizziness, nausea, vomiting, convulsions and unconsciousness.
 Fortunately, the serious effects can be prevented or alleviated by quick action.

 “Lead the person to a cool or shaded area, remove excess or layered clothing, and cover in cool sheets,” says Solowski.

 It may also help to sponge a heat stroke victim with cool water, especially in the neck, armpits and groin areas.
 Some may benefit from a cool – but not ice cold – bath.
 If you or the victim are experiencing serious symptoms (vomiting or convulsions), immediate medical intervention is necessary.
 If you experience symptoms while alone, get to a cool, shaded area and call for help.